 skbio.sequence.distance.hamming#

-The Hamming distance between two equal-length sequences is the proportion of differing characters.
+The Hamming distance [1] between two equal-length sequences is the number of differing characters.
+It is often normalized to a proportion of the sequence length.

 Parameters: